top of page

 I am overwhelmingly thankful

-I am still an ass,
+but I am still an ass,

-bearing a load of memories and exquisite books
+bearing a load of memories, exquisite books

-We all make mistakes
+We all make mistakes,

-but not all mistakes are necessary
+but not all mistakes are necessary.

-Therefore, I feel obligated
+Therefore, I am obligated

-the mistakes I made
+the mistakes I made,

-the trail I traveled and the dead ends I found
+the trail I traveled, and the dead ends I found.

-marked the beginning of wisdom for me
+marked the beginning of Wisdom for me

-if you are fortunate
+and if you are fortunate

 you will discover your own . . .